 To summarise this Apple Watch SE review, the Apple Watch SE nails its brief of bringing the convenience and fitness features of the Apple Watch to more people, and they've done so at the perfect time when being able to keep a low-key eye on your health is more important than ever.

-Welcome to T3's Apple Watch SE review.
-This is the first time Apple has introduced an Apple Watch model specifically to be lower-priced – normally, older models stay around and get price cuts (and the Apple Watch Series 3 is still around doing this!).
+This is the first time Apple has introduced an Apple Watch model specifically to be lower-priced – normally, older models stay around and get price cuts (the Apple Watch Series 3 is still available to this day!).

 But in this case, Apple has cherry-picked features from previous Watch models to create a mid-range Watch option, at a price half-way between the ultra-low price of the Watch Series 3 and the more premium Apple Watch Series 6.

 The idea is to create something with the latest and greatest design, and all the most commonly used headline features, with just a few more 'premium' options reserved for the Apple Watch Series 6.
 However, that includes some major health features, and we'll talk about that omission later.

 - Best smartwatch – see the top smartwatches of all kinds

 - Best Apple Watch – here's how we rank the options

 - Best Apple Watch deals – find the lowest price on all Apple Watches

 - iPhone 12 – it's coming!
 Here's what we know so far

 Apple Watch SE review: price, release date & features